OBGYNDoc

 In our practice, as in most practices, patients may choose who they see throughout their pregnancy for outpatient care.
 However, when they are in the hospital for delivery, we have one doctor assigned to take call.
 The reality of this profession is that in order to maintain a healthy personal life, we simply can't be available 24/7.
 Instead, we've opted to maintain a call schedule in which one physician is available for deliveries and emergencies at all times.
 Without such a system, it would be impossible for Ob/Gyns to maintain any sort of healthy lifestyle.
 The consequence of this is that patients don't get to choose who will deliver their baby.
 Almost all patients are understanding of this and are willing to get to know all of the physicians throughout their pregnancy so they are not meeting us for the first time on the big day.

-What is the most bizarre thing you've seen in your ER?I actually don't agree.
+What's the most unethical thing you've seen casinos do to "part you from your dollars?"I actually don't agree.
 Sperm preservation may become more common, as it is a non-invasive simple process.
 However egg retrieval is more complicated.
 The donating patient would have to start fertility medications to stimulate production of eggs (normally women only produce one egg per cycle, but with a retrieval, they want to stimulate production of multiple eggs).
 In addition, the retrieval of eggs is invasive, uncomfortable, and requires anesthesia.
 Most women would not want to undergo this procedure without a medical necessity.
 In addition, eggs are less tolerant of the freezing process than sperm, and do not the survive the process as easily.
 However we are fortunate to have this technology at our disposal for the times when it is truly indicated, and hopefully these procedures will become less cost-prohibitive over time.

 This is a very important question, not lame at all.
 I would start by asking friends and family who may live in your area.
 Post a question on your Facebook wall or ask your coworkers.
 Personal experiences with people you know are probably the best way to choose your provider.
 I don't put much trust in the online sites that allow patients to rate their doctors anonymously.
 I find that mostly people with negative experiences tend to post reviews, which makes the ratings really skewed.
 If you have a family practice doctor or internist, you could ask him or her for recommendations.
 Finally, you could use your insurance provider website for suggestions.